SF Practice and Social Change Plymouth Event on 14th March

 The article includes Zebra’s work and social justice approach to solution-focused practice; and also about the wider international initiative of the Solution-focused Collective.

-As we highlighted earlier in the year the SF Collective seeks to bring like-minded practitioners together to use the power of the solution-focused approach towards social change.
-We will report back next time about the progress and developments gathering pace with the SF Collective – meanwhile for further information check out @solfocollective on Twitter.
+The SF Collective seeks to bring like-minded practitioners together to use the power of the solution-focused approach towards social change – for further information about progress and developments gathering pace with the SF Collective check out @solfocollective on Twitter.

 Safeguarding Children Training – latest addition to the Zebra Offer